Syd Kyle-Little: The Native Affairs Branch

 After the Second World War, in June 1946 Syd joined the Native Affairs Branch as a Cadet Patrol Officer.
-He was initially assigned to Arnhem Land, which was an area with almost total control of Aboriginal peoples and largely unexplored by Europeans.
+He was initially assigned to Arnhem Land, an area with almost total control of Aboriginal peoples and largely unexplored by Europeans.
 Aboriginal cultural and law practices predominated throughout the area except for the few mission stations around the periphery of Arnhem Land.
 While he patrolled in other areas of the Territory his focus was Arnhem Land.

 There had been considerable disruption to tribal society during the war, and the lure of Darwin and access to tobacco and trade goods was strong.
 The people of Darwin also found the arrival of large numbers of Aboriginal people disruptive.

 His main responsibility was the welfare of all Aboriginal people and upholding the law, Australian Law.
 His view was that their welfare was his primary responsibility.

 There are three significant exploratory patrols undertaken by Kyle-Little through Arnhem Land using native canoes and on foot.
 These are: